 You may have difficulty performing ordinary day-to-day activities such as walking, running, standing on your toes or even keeping your balance without the use of your big toe.
 After big toe bone spur surgery, Most people experience significant pain relief and the ability to gradually resume normal activities.
 If you have a stiff big toe or a visible bone spur, don’t postpone having it evaluated.

 Even if you’re just starting to experience some toe stiffness, get an evaluation from an expert podiatrist.
 The longer you wait, the more likely painful bone spurs may form.
-Contact Premier Podiatry for care of hallux rigidus or any other foot injuries, foot pain or swollen feet.
+Contact Premier Podiatry for the care of hallux rigidus or any other foot injuries, foot pain or swollen feet.
 Once you set up a consultation, Dr. Petkov and his team evaluate your symptoms, recommend a treatment plan and help you start feeling better soon.

 Premier Podiatry: Velimir Petkov, DPM